Workflow API

 Continues all timed out step instances in the workflow.
 This is useful for recovering workflows that have timed out due to system issues or long-running operations.

-Returns: Promise with array of results containing queue IDs for continued workflows
+Returns: Promise with array of results containing instance IDs for continued workflows

 Example: